s92025592025/iTYAPN-Information-System/README.md

     <li>2016/08/24: create new company finished</li>
     <li>2016/08/25: can now update status and comment</li>
     <li>2016/08/25: can now assign tickets to others</li>
+    <li>2016/08/29: user can add, edit and delete positions from the ticket</li>
   </ul>